 What evil might befall this child and others like her?
 Geoffrey Dutton‘s gripping novel is the story a single mother fending for herself who becomes a private eye on a mission to bring child traffickers to justice.

 We’re back in Athens to finish some of what certain people in Turkey Shoot started.
 Swiss ex-pat Katrina (having reclaimed her given name, Anna) has come home to Piraeus from Turkey to bear a son she names Ramadi after his late father, a child who she has no intention of raising solo.
 To garner a support system, the former political activist starts a floating preschool that burgeons into a network of mothers and others that grim circumstances turn into a justice league with Anna at its bleeding edge.

 After chancing upon a boy’s kidnapping that her quick thinking foiled, intrepid Anna takes on the culprit and his partner when Greek law enforcement fails to put them out of business.
 Suspecting that a police detective who grilled her is protecting the operation, Anna follows the perps home and prevails on her hacker friend Ottovio to fashion a spy camera from a smartphone to illicitly train on their lair.
 At the same time, Anna gathers s group of mothers and others as allies she hopes will have her back when her anticipated confrontation with the criminals and cops takes place.

 - I am bowled over by the virility of the prose, the wealth of details.
 Very promising. — SC

 - Anna’s detective work is compelling to read, it works well and flows nicely. — JA

 - I like the plotting and the way things are getting more dicey for Anna. — DG

-If all goes as planned, expect to find Her Own Devices in bookstores and online toward the end of this year.
+If all goes as planned, expect to find Her Own Devices in bookstores and online next year.
 Stay informed about its random walk to publication and enjoy updates on it and more by subscribing to Perfidy Press Pronouncements, our entertaining monthly newsletter.
 There’s no obligation and you can unsubscribe from any issue you receive with a single click.
 We keep all email addresses strictly private and respect your privacy and intelligence.